ArpanMajumdar/tech-knowledge-base/languages/r/README.md

 - `is.nan()` is used to test for NaN.
 - NA values have a class also like integer NA, character NA etc.
 - A NaN value is also NA but converse is not true.
+- `my_data == NA` doesn't work as NA is not an actual value but a placeholder for a quantity that is not available.
+So, if we check equality of a vector with NA, it gives a vector of same length that contains all NAs.

 ```R
 x <- c(1, 2, NA, 10, 3)